-How great is that risk? - What is the likelihood of their health being adversely affected by their work?
+How great is the risk to the employee's health? - What is the likelihood of their health being adversely affected by their work?
 If it is a statutory medical, the likelihood is probably high, but if your health surveillance is precautionary, the risk may be lower.

-Would the employee's potential ill health pose a risk to only themselves or others as well? - If a worker's hearing could be affected by their work, for example, would that reduced hearing only affect them, or could it also affect the safety of the people they work with.
+Would the employee's potential ill health pose a risk to only themselves or others as well? - If a worker's hearing could be affected by their work, for example, would reduced hearing only affect them, or could it also affect the safety of the people they work with?
+Do they need to be able to hear warning signals and shouts, or other sounds?
+You can apply the same thinking to other risks such as lung function. mobility, or vision.
 This is helpful in assessing the impact of their refusal to attend.

 What are the risks of not taking part in the health surveillance programme?
 Think of different scenarios - ill health is one risk, but what further risks could that pose to the employee, their co-workers, and the wider business.
 A worst case scenario could be noise induced hearing loss causing an employee to not hear a warning shout and suffer a severe workplace injury as a result.